Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

 To provide a quantitative indication of these problems, we analysed the first 100 rows from each period for each language.
 Since the released data had already been randomly shuffled, these samples are unlikely to reflect positional bias.
-We then used the Google Gemini API to detect the relevant issues. then manually verifying before counting the number of rows containing each problem, as shown in the table \ref{tab:data_issues}\footnote{All the codes, prompts, data and results are available at \url{https://doi.org/10.5281/zenodo.19408460}}.
-The results indicate that abnormal sentence boundaries, including cut-off and merged sentences, are pervasive across languages, particularly in Swedish, which contains more than 106 problematic rows in total, with some rows exhibiting multiple issues.
-OCR noise and unusual characters are also frequent in Swedish and German.
+We then used Gemini 2.5 Flash using the official Google paid API \footnote{Our aim was only to provide a \textbf{simple quantitative indication} of the data quality issues that we had already identified qualitatively.
+The categories considered here are mostly surface-level problems, such as sentence cut-offs, sentence merges, OCR noise, abnormal characters, broken word boundaries, and metadata remnants, rather than fine-grained linguistic or semantic annotations.
+We therefore used Gemini as a first-pass detector to make the procedure more scalable.} to detect the relevant issues, then manually verifying before counting, as shown in table \ref{tab:data_issues}.
+The results indicate that abnormal sentence boundaries, including cut-off and oddly merged sentences, are pervasive across ENG 1 and 2 (CCOHA), GER 2 (BZ + ND) AND SWE 1 (Kubhist).
+OCR noise and unusual characters are also frequent in SWE 1 and 2 (Kubhist) and GER 2 (BZ + ND).
 Latin, by contrast, appears to be the cleanest subset, with the fewest detected errors.
+These results are consistent with the qualitative observations above and with the different levels of source-corpus cleaning reported for the original datasets.

-Weird characters, OCR noise, and sentence cut-offs can distort Semantic Change Detection systems.
-Weird characters create false word forms and fragment frequency counts, so the model may treat the same word as several unrelated items.
+Odd characters, OCR noise, and sentence cut-offs can distort Semantic Change Detection systems.
+Odd characters create false word forms and fragment frequency counts, so the model may treat the same word as several unrelated items.
 OCR noise introduces spelling errors that corrupt context windows, embeddings, and collocation patterns, making semantic shifts look stronger or weaker than they are.
-Sentence cut-offs remove or truncate surrounding context, which is especially harmful for context-based models that infer meaning from nearby words.
-The wrong lemmatisation and POS in the case of English, along with the missed targets also raise concern about the reliability of the annotation, as the gold scores were annotated using sentences containing the target\_POS pairs.
+Sentence cut-offs remove or truncate the surrounding context, which is especially harmful for context-based models that infer meaning from nearby words.
+The wrong lemmatisation and POS in the case of English, along with the missed targets also raise concerns about the \textbf{reliability of the gold score}, as they were computed using sentences containing the erroneous target\_POS pairs.